David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The transition has a specific roadmap, piloted step-by-step (in Ring Road 1 from 2026), and is not implemented abruptly or extremely on a large scale immediately.
 * The Government and the city have practical support policies: support for exchanging old vehicles, incentives on registration fees and license plates for electric vehicles, and development of public transport to provide people with alternative choices.
 * The ultimate goal is for the community's benefit, protecting the living environment for future generations, not to trouble the people.
+* The roadmap to restrict gasoline vehicles is an inevitable global trend, not unique to Vietnam.
+Many nations and major cities worldwide (such as in the EU, China) have established roadmaps to ban internal combustion engine vehicles to cope with climate change.

 **Allegation:** Distorts that this policy is "collusion" between the Government and businesses (like VinFast) to sell electric vehicles; forcing people to buy cars from a specific manufacturer.
 * The electric vehicle market is an open, equal playing field with many domestic and foreign brands competing; people have the right to choose a suitable car brand, and no one is forced to buy from VinFast.